Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Discussion

 As discussed in Section~\ref{sec:4-regularization}, DC loss effectively defines an equivalence class of solutions: any prediction that induces an (approximately) uniform distribution of CDF values across measurements attains low DC loss.
 This flattens the objective near good solutions.
 While this guards against noise-chasing, it does not by itself distinguish between plausible and implausible signals within the data-consistent regime; architectural priors or explicit penalties provide that structure.

 We expect DC loss to be most useful (a) in over-parameterized regimes where many viable solutions exist and noise fitting is a concern, and (b) when paired with priors that encourage interpretable or realistic outputs.
-We have shown DC loss integrating well with DIP or handcrafted priors; we also anticipate compatibility with score-based generative models for inverse problems~\citep{song_solving_2022} and plug-and-play denoising~\citep{venkatakrishnan_plug-and-play_2013}.
+In the main text, we have shown DC loss integrating well with DIP and handcrafted priors.
+We further demonstrate applicability to 1D noisy deconvolution in Appendix~\ref{app:deconvolution} and noisy image deblurring with plug-and-play priors~\citep{venkatakrishnan_plug-and-play_2013} in Appendix \ref{app:pnp}; we also anticipate compatibility with score-based generative models for inverse problems~\citep{song_solving_2022}.